 - Have your hearing checked and use hearing aids if necessary

-- Keep your eyes healthy and make sure your vision is good, eyeglasses are the correct prescription, cataracts are treated if necessary, and visits to the eye doctor are up to date.
+- Keep your eyes healthy and make sure your vision is good.
+Your eyeglasses should have the correct prescription, cataracts should be treated if necessary, and you should have regular visits to the eye doctor.
 Avoid wearing bifocal lenses when walking on stairs.